contre95/notesOLD/Digitales/Apuntes/AI/Data Analisis/Module02.md

 With pandas dataframe we can easily format an entire column with a single operation.

-Imagine the case we have a temperature in Farenheits  and we need to format it to Celsius
+Imagine the case we have a temperature in Fahrenheits  and we need to format it to Celsius

 ```python
 # Assuming we have a Dataframe loaded in the variable df